 Take the time to get all the information because while it could seem pricey, it could be more affordable when you look at the big picture.

-If the menu isn’t to your liking, and the venue isn’t willing to work with you, head for the door.
+If the menu isn’t to your liking and the venue isn’t willing to work with you, head for the door.

-Is this Venue within your budget?
+Is this venue within your budget?